hyperledger/bevel/docs/source/developer/corda-helmcharts.md

 # Corda Charts

-The structure below represents the Chart structure for R3 Corda components in The Blockchain Automation Framework implementation.
+The structure below represents the Chart structure for R3 Corda components in the Blockchain Automation Framework implementation.

 ```